 Wind may be faster than you think.
 The Beaufort scale is used to measure wind speeds empirically.
 Winds ranging from 6-11 km/h (4-7 mph) are classified as a light breeze, which is barely noticeable until weather vanes start to move.
 If you can see leaves and small twigs in constant motion or light flags extended, it is considered a gentle breeze, with speeds ranging from 12 to 16 km/h (8 – 12 mph).
 Beyond that, it becomes “windy” with a moderate breeze at 20-28 km/h (13-18 mph) and a fresh breeze at 29 – 38 km/h (19-24 mph), which are well beyond the threshold of a gentle breeze.

-Likely, aerodynamics will affect your ride at any speed; even a light breeze can exceed the commonly cited limit of 16 km/h for a significant aerodynamic effect. #CyclingMyth Make a Friend Faster
+Likely, aerodynamics will affect your ride at any speed; even a light breeze can exceed the commonly cited limit of 16 km/h for a significant aerodynamic effect.
+What matters is wind speed, not ground speed. #CyclingMyth

 To sum up, even if a smaller portion of your pedaling power is used to overcome aerodynamics, aero equipment can still provide significant benefits.
 This is particularly true in crosswinds, where the propulsive “sailing effect” of aero wheels can amplify the advantages of aerodynamics.
 As you ride slower, crosswinds will have a greater impact on your aerodynamics, making the benefits of aero wheels even more pronounced.
 Additionally, even though the effect may be less noticeable at slower speeds, you will often spend more time on the course, providing more opportunities for aerodynamic savings to accumulate.